Discover the world through travel & beyond!

 Meteor Crater (Photo credit: Colleen Lanin)

-For a unique way to reach the Grand Canyon, climb aboard the Grand Canyon Railway in Williams.
+For a great way to reach the Grand Canyon, climb aboard the Grand Canyon Railway in Williams.
 This small town in Northern Arizona is about 2.5 hours by car from Phoenix.

-The vintage train offers a variety of cabins.
+The vintage train ride offers a variety of cabins.
 The most budget-friendly is a non-air-conditioned Pullman.

 Chug your way to the canyon via the Grand Canyon Railway